qouteall/qouteall-blog/blog/2025/About circular reference.md

 In some real-time (or near-real-time) systems, important threads have higher priority than other thread.
 The thread scheduler tries to run higher-priority threads first.

-Priority inversion problem can make high-priority threads keep stuck, effectively similar to deadlock (although it's not strictly deadlock).
+Priority inversion problem can make high-priority threads keep stuck, effectively similar to deadlock (although it's not deadlock).

 The common priority inversion problem involves 3 threads, with low/medium/high priorities respectively: